CocoCatWeb3-Official/Docs/docs/CocoApp/Tutorials & Examples.md

            └─ index.html
 ```

-Package the files in the &lt;address&gt; directory into a .zip file, named &lt;address&gt;.zip, and then prepare for publishing.
+Package the files in the *&lt;address&gt;* directory into a *.zip* file, named *&lt;address&gt;.zip*, and then prepare for publishing.

 #### Publishing and Updating Operations

-**Publishing**: Contact official customer service through Developer Mode in CocoAPP settings and submit the .zip package to complete the publishing.
+**Publishing**: Contact official customer service through Developer Mode in CocoAPP settings and submit the *.zip* package to complete the publishing.

 **Updating**: The update process is the same as the publishing process.